“Watch and pray so that you will not to fall into temptation. The spirit is willing but the flesh is weak.” Matthew 26:41 (NIV)

 God’s promises are not an excuse not to pray, but a call to start praying.
 “Your will be done on earth as it is in heaven”, Jesus taught us to pray.
 Why did Jesus not teach us to just wait for God to do His will?
-Why would God want us to pray for his will to be done?
+Why would God want us to pray repeatedly for his will to be done?

 So please: Pray.
 Give it to God.
 Then continue praying.
 And trust him with the how and when.

-Praying against God’s will?
+Can we pray against God’s will?

 If the answer to your prayer is delayed, remember that there could be a battle going on in the invisible world!
 But it could also not yet be God’s perfect timing.

-Continue praying, don’t give up.
+Cultivate a consistent prayer life.
+Always pray, don’t give up.
 Trust that God will make everything right in due season!